 The new track layout will also enable direct routes from Katowice via Sosnowiec and Dąbrowa Górnicza, WMŚ and Olkusz to Kraków to be opened, which will help redress certain past shortcomings – as a result of which Sosnowiec (over 200,000 inhabitants), Dąbrowa Górnicza (120,000 inhabitants) and Będzin (60,000 inhabitants) lack a railway connection with Kraków, which is located 65 kilometres away.

-Implementation of the STH Railway Programme will also help to reduce the duration of train trips abroad – to the Czech Republic but also to Hungary and Slovakia.
-Plans include the construction of the V4 transborder high-speed rail route (Budapest – Bratislava – Brno – Warsaw), which will pass through Ostrava, Jastrzębie-Zdrój (on the new section to be subsidised under the CEF), the area of Rybnik and Katowice and further on through WMŚ and the existing Central Rail Line and will terminate at the STH.
+Implementation of the CPK Railway Programme will also help to reduce the duration of train trips abroad – to the Czech Republic but also to Hungary and Slovakia.
+Plans include the construction of the V4 transborder high-speed rail route (Budapest – Bratislava – Brno – Warsaw), which will pass through Ostrava, Jastrzębie-Zdrój (on the new section to be subsidised under the CEF), the area of Rybnik and Katowice and further on through WMŚ and the existing Central Rail Line and will terminate at the CPK.